janymuong/AirBnB_clone/README.md

     - manage (create, update, destroy, etc) objects via a console / command interpreter
     - store and persist objects to a file (JSON file)
 ```
 The first piece is to manipulate a storage system.
 This storage engine will give us an abstraction between model ***objects*** and ***storage(persisting to storage)***.
-This means: from the console code (the developed command interpreter itself) and from the front-end and `RESTfull API` (built later on in subsequent series).
+This means: from the console code (the developed command interpreter itself) and from the front-end and `RESTful API` (built later on in subsequent series).

-This abstraction will also allow you to change the type of storage easily without updating all of your codebase eg using a **storage db**.<br/>
+This abstraction will also allow you to change the type of storage easily without updating all of your codebase eg using a **storage db**.
 The console will be a tool to validate the storage engine...

 ## File Hierarchy: